-\ If a parcel has been subdivided into strata units to accommodate residential or commercial uses each unit created will be charged an equal share of the user fee calculated for that parcel.
+- If a parcel has been subdivided into strata units to accommodate residential or commercial uses each unit created will be charged an equal share of the user fee calculated for that parcel. - e.g. A parcel has been developed to create 10 strata units.
+Each unit owner pays 1/10 of the Fee calculated for the parcel.